kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 # Hunting For Names

-One of the things I like to do routinely is clean up the code I'm working on.
-I know, I know--there are many of you out there who would love to devote a day or two just to clean up code at your company.
-But, that wouldn't sit well with management or your clients.
+We all have this fantasy of devoting an entire week to just cleaning up code.
+But, that wouldn't sit well with 99% of managers and 100% of clients out there.
+The fact is, we have to clean up--surreptitiously--as we go.

-The good news is, you don't need a day or two of heads-down work to make positive impacts on your code.
-You can get a lot done  in a thirty minute session.
-One of my favorite ways to do this is with an exercise I'll call "the name hunt".
+The good news is, you don't need a long stretch of dedicated time to make positive impacts on your code.
+You can get a lot done in small spurts.
+One of my favorite exercises is to _find_ things to name.

-The way this works is pretty simple: I hunt for bits of business logic that I can extract and define with a name.
-I can start anywhere in my codebase, wherever I'm feeling eager to clean some code up.
+The way this works is pretty simple: I hunt for bits of exposed logic that I can define with a name, then replace the logic with the name.
+I can start anywhere in my codebase, wherever I feel eager to clean some code up.

-When we code something for the first time, we naturally write the "how" before we write the "what".
-You see this happen inside of conditional statements a lot, where "how" logic is jammed right in the `ifs` and `elses`.
-Often, it's because that first implementation of logic--when the programmer was just trying to get the thing to work--never gets the benefit of a second pass.
-The name hunt is where we can fix that--where we can replace directl logic with a name that explains what the code means.

 On the new DoneDone, I implement a conditional on a Vue element that looks like this:
 ```HTML